-Perhaps more than anything in Oklahoma City, the National Memorial defines us.
-In remembrance certainly but also offering strength and peace as the years separate our memories from that horrible day, the beautiful grounds and symbolic design will touch even the hardest of hearts.
+Perhaps more than anything in Oklahoma City, the National Memorial defines the residents in remembrance and also depicts the strength and gradual sense of peace as the years have passed since that day.
+The beautiful grounds and symbolic design will touch the hearts of visitors.

-Don't Miss...: While the Outdoor Memorial will certainly have an emotional effect, also make sure to check out the National Memorial Museum.
-Get a complete background of the event, including the FBI investigation.
+While the outdoor memorial will certainly have an emotional effect, also check out the National Memorial Museum.
+Get a complete background of the event, including the timeline of the FBI investigation.

-By now, many across the country of heard about the revitalization in Bricktown, and it has become one of the top Oklahoma City attractions.
-Take a water taxi ride along the canal, eat at one of the great restaurants or simply enjoy the beautiful outdoor atmosphere.
-Bricktown has become OKC's top tourist attraction.
+The recently revitalized Bricktown has become one of the top Oklahoma City attractions.
+Take a water taxi ride along the canal, eat at one of the great restaurants, or simply enjoy the beautiful outdoor atmosphere.

-Don't Miss...
-Riding along the canal gets all the publicity, but Bricktown also has horse-drawn carriage rides.
-Relax and enjoy the patter of horse hooves as you cruise along the bricked streets.
+Cruising along the canal gets all the publicity, but Bricktown also has horse-drawn carriage rides.
+Relax and enjoy the clop-clop of horse hooves as you ride along the bricked streets.

 The Oklahoma City Thunder is one of the top teams in the NBA.
-From the moment the franchise arrived in 2008, even before winning began behind superstars Durant and Westbrook, fans have packed "The Peake" for each and every game.
-It's a fun and loud, a great venue for sports action.
+From the moment the franchise arrived in 2008, even before the winning streak began thanks to superstars Durant and Westbrook, fans have packed "The Peake" for each and every game.
+It's fun and loud, a great venue for sports action.

-Don't Miss...
-If you're not a sports fan, don't forget that the Chesapeake Energy Arena hosts a variety of other events throughout the year.
-Headline concerts, family shows and monster trucks are only a few of the things you can catch at the Chesapeake Energy Arena.
+If you're not a sports fan, the Chesapeake Energy Arena hosts a variety of other events throughout the year.
+Headline concerts, family shows, and monster trucks are only a few of the things you can catch at the Chesapeake Energy Arena.

-There have been discussions around the state trying to decide our "signature food."
-Well whether it's a signature or not, Oklahoma City is a great place to get some of the best steak around.
-Enjoy a trip to the historic Cattlemen's or have top steaks at Mickey Mantle's in Bricktown, Boulevard in Edmond, Red Prime in Automobile Alley or any of the other great steakhouse choices.
+There have been discussions around the state trying to decide their "signature food."
+Whether it's a signature or not, Oklahoma City is a great place to get some of the best steaks around.
+Enjoy a trip to the historic Cattlemen's or have top steaks at Mickey Mantle's in Bricktown, Boulevard in Edmond, Red Prime in Automobile Alley, or any of the other great steakhouse choices.

 It's hard to believe this was once little more than a glorified drainage ditch.
 Now, the Oklahoma River is a top city attraction, a recreational gem with kayaking, trails, adventure courses, zip line, top annual events and more.

-Don't Miss...
 Take a fun, relaxing Oklahoma River Cruise.
-They run about 45 minutes, and there are special holiday and themed cruises that feature entertainment and cash bar.
+It runs about 45 minutes, and there are special holiday and themed cruises that feature entertainment and a cash bar.

-Oklahoma City gets a bad rap sometimes in regard to culture, but frankly, that comes from the uninformed.
+Oklahoma City gets a bad rap sometimes in regard to culture, but frankly, that is far from the truth.
 From the amazing works at the OKC Museum of Art to the depth of the Oklahoma History Center or the Sam Noble Natural History Museum in Norman, the area has a number of excellent options.

-Don't Miss...
 Long known as the Cowboy Hall of Fame, the National Cowboy & Western Heritage Museum was established in 1955.
-It's an amazing facility that showcases the area's rich Western history, art and culture.
+It's an amazing facility that showcases the area's rich Western history, art, and culture.

 The Chesapeake Energy Arena is great, but if it's a nice spring or summer day in Oklahoma City, why not get outside.
 You won't find too many better minor-league baseball facilities in the U.S. than the Bricktown Ballpark, known by locals as "The Brick."
 The Oklahoma City Dodgers are typically in action from April to early September.

-Don't Miss...
-We all love the ballpark food.
-Watch the players warm up as you snack on hot dogs, pizza and much more.Continue to 9 of 12 below.
+Watch the players warm up as you snack on hot dogs, pizza, and traditional ballpark food.

-While OKC certainly isn't an amusement park capital by any stretch of the imagination, you can still find a pretty good time on the rides at Frontier City or the slides at White Water Bay.
-Western-themed shows, rollercoasters, wave pools or leisurely floats...
-Ahh, just try them all.
+You'll have a good time on the rides at Frontier City or the slides at White Water Bay.
+Western-themed shows, roller coasters, wave pools or leisurely floats—just try them all.

-Don't Miss...
-I think several parks around the country do something similar, but you should get a souvenir from your trip to Frontier City.
-So consider having your family portrait taken in "Old West" attire at Matthew Brady's Old Time Photography.
+Be sure and get a souvenir from your trip to Frontier City and have your family portrait taken in "Old West" attire at Matthew Brady's Old Time Photography.